Free Finite Group Actions on Rational Homology 3--Spheres: Introduction

 \section{Introduction}

 Cooper and Long \cite{Cooper:2000} have shown that every finite group can act freely and smoothly on some closed, oriented $3$-manifold $M$ with the rational homology of the $3$-sphere (for brevity we shall call such an object \textsl{a rational homology 3-sphere}).
 However, under the natural condition that the action must induce the identity on the integral homology of $M$, new group theoretic restrictions arise.
-In this note, we apply group cohomology to establish necessary conditions for such \emph{homologically trivial} actions and use this information to construct some new examples.
+In this article, we apply group cohomology to establish necessary conditions for such \emph{homologically trivial} actions and use this information to construct some new examples.

+If a finite group $G$ acts freely on an integral homology $3$-sphere, then $G$ must have periodic cohomology of period two or four.
+Those which act freely on the standard $3$-sphere are the finite fundamental groups of closed $3$-manifolds.
+A basic example of a free action on a rational homology sphere is given by the free action of $\cy{2} \times \cy{2}$ on the real projective space $\RP^3$, which arises from the free action of the quaternion group $Q(8)$ on the 3--sphere.
+This can be seen by considering the central extension

+We will show that all finite groups acting freely and homologically trivially on rational homology spheres can be described in this way.

-\begin{thma} Let $G$ denote a finite group acting freely and homologically trivially on a rational homology 3--sphere $M$.
-Let $\pi $ denote the product of precisely those primes which divide both $|G|$ and $|H_1(M;\bZ)|$.
+If $\pi$ denotes a finite set of prime numbers and $A$ is a finite abelian group, we let $A_{(\pi)} =: \bigoplus_{p\in\pi} A_p$, where $A_p$ is the $p$--primary subgroup of $A$.
+Our main result is \begin{thma} Let $G$ denote a finite group acting freely and homologically trivially on a rational homology 3--sphere $M$.
+Let $\pi $ denote the set of precisely those primes which divide both $|G|$ and $|H_1(M;\bZ)|$.
 Then there exists an extension

-where $H\cong H_1(M;\bZ)_{(\pi)}$ is a central, cyclic subgroup and $Q_{\pi}$ is a group with periodic cohomology of period two or four. \end{thma}
+where $ H_1(M;\bZ)_{(\pi)}$ is a central, cyclic subgroup and $Q_{\pi}$ is a finite group with periodic cohomology of period two or four. \end{thma}

-Theorem A and more generally the results in \S 2 and \S3 hold for finite $G$--CW complexes with the cohomology ring of a rational homology sphere.

-The corresponding existence statement would follow from a positive answer to the following question:
+To investigate the corresponding existence problem we raise the following question:

 \begin{question} Let $G$ be a finite group with periodic cohomology of period four.
 Does $G$ act freely and homologically trivially on some rational homology 3--sphere~? \end{question}